fpdavis/Nibbler-Twisted-Tale/README.md

 * Animated all deaths
 * Added Infinite tails
 * Fixed bug with mute getting out of sync with checkboxes

+* Maze is now generated fast and accounts for even or odd rows.
+* Added a quick Benchmark timer

 ### Creative Commons License Attribution 3.0